22 Nicest Beer Gardens in Edinburgh Updated For 2025

 Garden at Teviot cocktail tree beer garden pub

-A premier beer garden destination in Edinburgh for many years, this student favourite is located just down the road from Summerhall.
+A lively beer garden destination in Edinburgh for many years, this student favourite is located just down the road from Summerhall.

 The large garden with benches includes a stage for live bands which play in the cobbled courtyard.